amangautam015/hpsc/README.md

 <br>

-Trapezoidal method for given function is pretty fast and it was difficult to observe time reduction with increase in threads however on increasing number of threads to a appretiably large number we could see how increasing threads made programme faster
+Trapezoidal method for given function is pretty fast and it was difficult to observe time reduction with increase in threads however on increasing number of steps to a appretiably large number we could see how increasing threads made programme faster

 ---